Giuppox/block/docs/contribute/STYLE_GUIDE.md

 }
 ```
 When defining non-`static` functions with a name of 15 or less characters you
-can declare the return type, the name and the opening braces all in the same
+can declare the return type, the name and the opening brace all in the same
 line.
 ```C
 long PySum(PyObject *a, PyObject *a) {